anton-mitune/obsidian-journal-visualizer/docs/features/FEA003-monthly-tracker.md

 ## Ideation
-- adds a new component to the *note insight* panel
+- adds a new note insight component that displays a monthly tracker of backlinks from daily notes to the active note
 - it should display a monthly tracker in same fashion as yearly tracker for a selected month made in FEA002
 - users should be able to navigate between different months to see historical monthly tracking data